microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 In this curriculum, we are going to cover only the core concepts of machine learning that a beginner must know.
 We cover what we call 'Classical machine learning' primarily using Scikit-learn, an excellent library many students use to learn the basics.
 To understand broader concepts of artificial intelligence or deep learning, a strong fundamental knowledge of machine learning is indispensable, and so we would like to offer it here.

-You will additionally learn the basics of Regression, Classification, Clustering, Natural Language Processing, Time Series Forecasting, and Reinforcement Learning, as well as real-world applications, the history of ML, ML and Fairness, and how to use your model in web apps.
+You will additionally learn the basics of Regression, Classification, Clustering, natural language processing, Time Series Forecasting, and Reinforcement Learning, as well as real-world applications, the history of ML, ML and Fairness, and how to use your model in web apps.

 In this course you will learn: